Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Dubnium on periodic table look for cross section of group 5 and period 7 in the modern periodic table.

-The element Dubnium was discovered by Joint Institute for Nuclear Research in year 1967 in Russia and United States .
-Dubnium derived its name from Dubna, Russia
+The element Dubnium was discovered by A. Ghiorso, M. Nurmia, K. Eskola, J. Harris and P. Eskola in year 1970 in Russia and United States.
+Dubnium was first isolated by in .
+Dubnium derived its name from Dubna, Russia.

 The table below shows the abundance of Dubnium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

 |ppb by weight (1ppb =10^-7 %)||ppb by atoms (1ppb =10^-7 %)|

 |Abundance in Universe||-||-|